awadih/knapsack-algorithm-for-energy-project/README.md

 ## Study case

 To grafically present the problem, here is an example of possible measures for a set of building components.

 ![Renovation project - Presentation example with four building components](<resources/renovation for a building - diagram.jpg>)

 The deduction of the values of Hlc for each insulation material and building component can be done after heat loss calculations with the norm [DIN 12831](https://www.din.de/de/mitwirken/normenausschuesse/nhrs/veroeffentlichungen/wdc-beuth:din21:261292587).

+The problem is solved as follows:
+- as
+- Minimize the product "heat loss costs" (Hij) times "material costs" (Kij) for each building component and insulation material.

 ## Credits